Where is St. Mark's located?

 Click here to learn more about becoming a member of our community.

 Does St. Mark’s clergy perform adult baptisms?

 Yes.
 You should schedule a meeting with the Interim Rector to discuss receiving this meaningful sacrament.
 Often our adult baptisms are performed during an Easter Vigil service held Holy Saturday, the day before Easter; you may also be baptized on a Sunday when baptisms are scheduled.
 Click here for more details.

 What is the Nave?

-The Parish Hall is located east of the Nave.
-When leaving the Nave through the entrance to the left of the high altar, follow the hall to your right as it winds to the double doors into the Parish Hall.
+Baxter Hall, our parish or fellowship hall, is located east of the Nave.
+When leaving the Nave through the entrance to the left of the high altar, follow the hall to your right as it winds to the double doors into Baxter Hall, our community fellowship space.

 Where is the nursery?

 The Nursery is in the lower level, or Undercroft, in the southeast corner.
 On Sundays, it is staffed by a contract employee and volunteers and is generally open from 8:45 AM to 12:30 PM.
 When there is only one service at 10:00 AM, from 9:45 AM to 11:30 AM.